vvmruder/pyramid_georest/README.md

       return config.make_wsgi_app()
 ```

-Calling the config.include method with the packages name will do some
+Calling the config.include method with the package name will do some
 initializing stuff (Note that the optional
 parameter 'route_prefix' can be used to set the restful interface below
 a fix name space.
 This may be helpful especially